Fairytales and Other Stories

 “It is the same old story.
 I'm sure you have heard it before.
 One world sought to throw off the yoke of the homeworld domination.”

 “How long did the war last?”
 Worf asked.

 “Who won?”
 Riker asked.
 That was a long time to fight a war, he thought.

-Davack turned to see what minor government official of the Kalarans would spouted such lies.
+Davack turned to see what minor government official of the Kalarans would spout such lies.

 The image hit Deanna with such force that she staggered backward with the recollection of where she had seen the Prime Minister before.
 The telepathic force that hit her crumpled her to the floor sobbing as she looked out through the eyes of a dying woman into the eyes of a much younger Prime Minister.

-“Deanna are you all right?”
-Riker asked knelling next to her very concerned.
+“Deanna, are you all right?”
+Riker asked kneeling next to her very concerned.

 “Davack, no,” was all she could whisper

 “Lies, all lies,” Davack said from where he sat near the window.
 The rage in his voice was barely contained